Design Documentation Samples

 Customers: Lead combat designer, lead gameplay animator, and mocap collaborators.

 This is an example demonstrating how I format combat-oriented animation lists for enemy design.
-These examples break down actions into bullet-pointed sequences with high-level metrics defining how multi-hit combos would flow for a single-sword humanoid enemy or a generic creature enemy.
-I've provided lists similar to the former for collaboration with the stunt artists at Super Alloy, and I've provided lists similar to the latter for keyframe animators at Virtuos.
+These examples break down actions into bullet-pointed sequences with high-level metrics defining multi-hit combo flow.
+The first list is for a single-sword humanoid combatant, and it matches how I collaborated with the stunt performers at Super Alloy.
+The second list is for a generic creature enemy, and it matches how I collaborated with keyframe animators at Virtuos.

-I have applied this type of thorough formatting to many contexts (such as complex environmental animations, stealth behavior animations, and more).
-Regardless of context, I always break down the key information needed for stakeholders to review and understand both the design intent and critical nuances of the motion, even if I'm not involved directly in the mocap shoot.
+I've applied this thorough formatting to many contexts, such as complex environmental animations, stealth behavior animations, hit reactions, and more.
+I always break down the key information needed for stakeholders to review and understand both the design intent and critical nuances of the motion, even if I'm not involved directly in the mocap shoot.

 Combat System - AI Aggressor Manager